ShivDhage/HealthApp/README.md

 # HealthApp

-This is a basic Health App for MP6
+This is a basic Health App for our CS 125 final project